Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Introduction

 The canonical example of second-order methods is arguably the classical Newton's method whose iterations are typically written as

-where $ \xxk, \nabla f(\xxk), \nabla^{2} f(\xxk)$, and $\alphak $ are respectively the current iterate, the gradient, the Hessian matrix, and the step-size which is often chosen using an Armijo-type line-search to enforce sufficient decrease in $ f $ \cite{nocedal2006numerical}.
+where $ \xxk$, $\bgg(\xxk) = \nabla f(\xxk)$, $\HH(\xxk) = \nabla^{2} f(\xxk)$, and $\alphak $ are respectively the current iterate, the gradient, the Hessian matrix, and the step-size that is often chosen using an Armijo-type line-search to enforce sufficient decrease in $ f $ \cite{nocedal2006numerical}.
 When $ f $ is smooth and strongly convex, it is well known that the local and global convergence rates of the classical Newton's method are, respectively, quadratic and linear \cite{nesterov2004introductory,boyd2004convex,nocedal2006numerical}.
 For such problems, the Hessian matrix is uniformly positive definite.
-As a result, if forming the Hessian matrix explicitly and/or solving the linear system in \cref{eq:newton_iterations} exactly is prohibitive, the update direction $ \ppk $ is obtained (approximately) using conjugate gradient (CG), as the iterative method of choice, resulting in the celebrated (inexact) Newton-CG.
-In what follows, we center our discussions around (inexact) Newton-CG, noting the classical Newton's method and exact Newton-CG are simply two sides of the same coin \cref{eq:newton_iterations}.
+As a result, if forming the Hessian matrix explicitly and/or solving the linear system in \cref{eq:newton_iterations} exactly is prohibitive, the update direction $ \ppk $ is obtained approximately using conjugate gradient (CG), resulting in the celebrated Newton-CG \cite{nocedal2006numerical}.